-On January 13, 2017, OMB and CEQ, in coordination with FPISC, issued guidance for agencies to carry out responsibilities under Title 41 of the Fixing America's Surface Transportation Act (FAST-41).
+On January 13, 2017, OMB and CEQ, in coordination with the Federal Permitting Improvement Steering Council (FPISC), issued guidance for agencies to carry out responsibilities under Title 41 of the Fixing America's Surface Transportation Act (FAST-41).
 In addition to addressing statutory requirements, the guidance also introduces a framework for tracking covered projects' environmental and community outcomes on the Permitting Dashboard, resulting in increased transparency.
-Please click here to read the guidance document in full.
+Please click here to read the guidance document.

 Federal Environmental Review & Authorizations Inventory

-The Federal Environmental Review and Authorization Inventory is a comprehensive spreadsheet searchable database containing detailed information on various permitting, review and approval processes conducted by Federal agencies which may be required for infrastructure projects, including NEPA and other interagency reviews.
-For each included permit or review, the inventory offers such information as its description and estimated processing time, activities that trigger it, and links to applicable statutes and regulations.
+The Federal Environmental Review and Authorization Inventory is a comprehensive spreadsheet searchable database containing detailed information on various permitting, review, and approval processes conducted by Federal agencies that may be required for infrastructure projects, including NEPA and other interagency reviews.
+For each included permit or review, the inventory offers such information as its description, activities that trigger it, and links to applicable statutes and regulations.
 The inventory can also be sorted by infrastructure sector and/or responsible agency.

 Permitting IT Tools Inventory

-The Permitting Tools Inventory is a compilation of web-based documents and tools which support permitting, review and authorization processes conducted by Federal agencies which may be required for infrastructure projects, including NEPA and other interagency reviews.
+The Permitting Tools Inventory is a compilation of web-based documents and tools that support permitting, review, and authorization processes conducted by Federal agencies that may be required for infrastructure projects, including NEPA and other interagency reviews.
 For each tool, the inventory offers a brief description and a link to the tool's homepage.

 The Broadband Inventory provides a central repository of documents and information relevant to the development and Federal permitting and review of broadband projects, including applications, forms, lease agreements, policies and procedures, and process documents.
 Although the majority of this documentation is also housed on agency-specific websites, this centralized document inventory will ease the burden on wireless providers, public safety, and other project sponsors or applicants who undergo Federal reviews prior to broadband deployment.

 The Broadband Map displays all GSA-owned buildings and lands, with point of contact information, where a commercial antenna installation might be sited.
-It also contains several layers of data useful to broadband deployment, providing visibility into (for instance) the location of National Parks, protected wilderness areas, and lands of tribal significance.
+It also contains several layers of data useful to broadband deployment, providing visibility into sensitive resources such as the location of National Parks, protected wilderness areas, and lands of tribal significance.